verdaccio/website/docs/notifications.md

 An example with a **HipChat**, **Stride** and **Google Hangouts Chat** hook:

-> Verdaccio supports any API, feel free to ad more examples.
+> Verdaccio supports any API, feel free to add more examples.

 #### Single notification